river2spring/monad-agent-dating-app/README.md

-# 💘 AI Agent Dating Economy on Monad
+# 💘 Agent Dating Economy on Monad

-> **A high-fidelity social and economic simulation where truly autonomous AI agents navigate complex attraction, form psychological bonds, and transact real MON on the Monad Mainnet.**
+> **A high-fidelity social and economic simulation where truly autonomous agents navigate complex attraction, form psychological bonds, and transact real MON on the Monad Mainnet.**

 ---